Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

 \textbf{Linear Analysis.} This part is more or less standard.
-The extended Hessian of $\CL_{\omega}$ on $\hy$ as a self adjoint operator has essential spectrum, since $\hy$ is a non-compact manifold.
-This is a main difference of our case from that of closed 3-manifolds.
-Fortunately, the essential spectrum of $\CL_{\omega}$ is still away from the origin, allowing us to speak of spectrum flow and construct Fredholm operators once we stick to compact perturbations.
-We will follow the setup of \cite{RS95} and summarize relevant results in Part \ref{Part5}, as the counterpart of \cite[Section 17]{Bible} of the book.
+Since $\hy$ is non-compact, the extended Hessian of $\CL_{\omega}$ on $\hy$ is a self-adjoint operator with essential spectrum, a major distinction of this theory from the case of closed 3-manifolds.
+Fortunately, this essential spectrum is disjoint from the origin, so it makes sense to speak of the spectrum flow when perturbed by compact operators.
+We will follow the setup of \cite{RS95} and summarize relevant results in Part \ref{Part5}, as the counterpart of \cite[Section 17]{Bible}.

-\textbf{Unique Continuation.} As our perturbation space is not large enough, we need a better unique continuation property to attain transversality.
+\textbf{Unique Continuation.} As our perturbation space is not large enough, we need a stronger unique continuation property to achieve transversality.
 The non-linear version is stated as follows: if two solutions $\gamma_1,\gamma_2$ to the perturbed monopole equations on $\R_t\times \hy$ are gauge equivalent on the slice

 then they are gauge equivalent on the whose space.
-The proof will rely on the Carleman estimates from \cite{K95}.
+The proof relies on the Carleman estimates from \cite{K95}.
+Part \ref{Part6} is the counterpart of \cite[Section 7, 12, 15]{Bible}.
+The proof of transversality is accomplished in Section \ref{Sec21}.